tariktunc/tariktunc/README.md

 <h1 align="center">Hi 👋, I'm Tarik</h1>
 <h3 align="center">A passionate frontend developer from Turkey</h3>

-<p align="center">I am continuously improving myself in technologies such as JavaScript, React, and Next.js.
+<p align="center"> I am Tarik Tunc, a freshman student in Computer Programming at Istanbul University.
+I am continuously improving myself in technologies such as JavaScript, React, and Next.js.
 In addition to my problem-solving skills, I have experience in collaborating effectively in a team environment and am eager to do so.
 I make consistent efforts to enhance my skills and strive to stay up-to-date with the latest web development trends.
 I am eagerly looking forward to contributing to the success of a dynamic and innovative company by leveraging my knowledge and experience.</p>

 - 💬 Ask me about **React Tailwind Sass Javascript Nextjs**